abpy/abpy.github.io/_posts/2023-5-20-linear-profiles.md

 Change DefaultBlackRender to 1

-This tells adobe not to automatically recalculate the black level, but to use to level stored in the raw file.
+This tells adobe not to automatically recalculate the black level, but to use the level stored in the raw file.
 ```
   <DefaultBlackRender>1</DefaultBlackRender>
 ```